-You may review the current preferred formulary drug list on Our website at www.anthem.com/cuhealthplan.
-You may also request a copy of the preferred formulary drug list by calling Our Member Services department.
-The preferred formulary drug list is subject to periodic review and amendment.
-Inclusion of a drug or related item on the preferred formulary drug list is not a guarantee of coverage.
+You may review the current formulary drug list on Our website at www.caremark.com/acsdruglist.
+You may also request a copy of the formulary drug list by calling the CVS Caremark Customer Service.
+The formulary drug list is subject to quarterly review and amendment.
+Inclusion of a drug or related item on the formulary drug list is not a guarantee of coverage.

-When you have your prescription filled at one of Our Retail Pharmacies, benefits available under this Booklet are managed by the Pharmacy Benefits Manager (PBM).
-The PBM is the entity with which We have contracted to administer its prescription drug benefits.
-The PBM offers a nationwide network of Retail Pharmacies and clinical services.
+When you have your prescription filled at one of Our Retail Pharmacies, benefits available under this Booklet are managed by the Pharmacy Benefits Manager (PBM), CVS Caremark, which offers a nationwide network of Pharmacies and clinical services.